Jujube Pecan Rice Pilaf is an easy gluten-free, vegan side dish flavored with toasted nuts and jujubes.

 - Add chopped pecans and brown rice and cook until nuts and rice begin to get toasty about 3-5 minutes.

-- Add stock and jujubes and bring to a boil.
+- Add stock and jujubes and bring them to a boil.

 - Reduce heat to simmer, cover the pot and let simmer 10-12 minutes until liquid is absorbed and rice is cooked.